 So at Bria we understand customers are wary of trying new skin products and we know not all natural products are suitable for sensitive skin which is why we made ours different.

-Generally our customers come to us because they often react to prescribed products or other natural products.
-In fact our customers include GP’s, those referred from GP’s, dermatologists, herbal practitioners, reflexologists and more.
+Generally our customers come to us because they often react to other products.
+Our customers include GP’s, those referred from GP’s, dermatologists, herbal practitioners, reflexologists and more.

 We have been selling our Relief Repair Replenish range for dry skin prone to eczema, psoriasis and dermatitis since 2008, in this time we have built up hundreds of positive comments which you can read on our website.